Audit Committee

 Non-audit services

-Under CMA and EU regulations (as they form part of retained UK law), there are restrictions on the type and amount of non-audit services provided by Deloitte, which cap the level of permissible non-audit services awarded to the external auditor at 70% of the average audit fee for the previous three years.
-The cap applies in respect of the current financial year, with audit fees in 2018, 2019 and 2020 being relevant.
+Under CMA and EU regulations (as they form part of retained UK law), there are restrictions on the type and amount of non-audit services provided by Deloitte LLP, which cap the level of permissible non-audit services awarded to the external auditor at 70% of the average audit fee for the previous three years.
+The cap applies in respect of the current financial year, with audit fees in 2019, 2020 and 2021 being relevant.

 A policy on the engagement of the external auditor for the supply of non-audit services is in place to ensure that the provision of non-audit services does not impair the external auditor’s independence or objectivity.
 The policy outlines which non-audit services are preapproved (being those which are routine in nature, with a fee that is not significant in the context of the audit or audit-related services), which services require the prior approval of the Committee and which services the auditor is excluded from providing.
 The general principle is that the audit firm should not be requested to carry out non-audit services on any activity of the Company where the audit firm may, in the future, be required to give an audit opinion.
 In accordance with best practice FRC guidelines, the Company’s policy in relation to non-audit services is kept under regular review and was last updated in 2020 to reflect current market practice.

 Despite being well within the CMA guidance, the Committee has taken into account feedback from institutional shareholder services and has continued migrating non-audit work to other firms including in respect of corporate finance affairs and risk management.
 It has also obtained reward, tax, consulting advice and advice on the remuneration reporting regulations and preparation of the Directors’ remuneration report from PwC LLP.
-This will be reassessed as part of the preparation for the audit tender this year.
+These services will be migrated to another firm as part of the transition process to PwC LLP as the Company’s new auditor from the financial year ending 31 December 2024, as detailed further above.

-During 2021, the main services provided by Deloitte LLP other than statutory audits were in relation to non-statutory audits of carve-out financial statements, assurance reports for government grants or subsidies and tax compliance in non-EU subsidiaries.
-The Company did not use Deloitte LLP for any significant taxation services and does not intend to in the future.
-The Company’s non-audit fee paid to the external auditor of £1.0 million represents 9% of the audit fees for 2021.
+During 2022, the main services provided by Deloitte LLP other than statutory audits were in relation to non-statutory audits of carve-out financial statements and assurance reports for various projects including government grants or subsidies and a review of the half year interim statement.
+The Company’s non-audit fee paid to the external auditor of £0.6 million represents 6% of the audit fees for 2022.
+Deloitte LLP also provided reporting accountant services in relation to the demerger of GKN Automotive, GKN Powder Metallurgy and GKN Hydrogen (the “Demerger”), and was paid £0.9 million for this work.
+This fee was not subject to the non-audit fee cap calculation.

 The Committee closely monitors the amount of non-audit work undertaken by the external auditor and considers using other firms for transaction-related work.
-However, there are occasions when it is appropriate, because of background knowledge, to use the auditor for non-audit work.
-This was particularly relevant in 2021 where Deloitte LLP audited the carve-out financial statements in respect of the sale of Nortek Air Management.
+However, there are occasions when it is appropriate, because of background knowledge, to use the auditor for non-audit work, such as in the case of the Demerger.
 In such cases, the Chairman of the Committee must first approve such work.

 Auditor objectivity and independence